Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Results

-3-1. influence of difference in development mode
+3-1. impact of differences in development format

-In Policy Research Institute News No. 70, we reported that the median lag period was longer for the cases where the acquiring company was different from the acquiring company in Japan and the U.S. than for the cases where the acquiring company was the same in Japan, the U.S., and Europe.
-In order to explore this factor in more detail, we decided to investigate the status of corporate alliances related to development rights in Japan during the process of obtaining approval in Japan.
+OPIR Views and Actions In No. 70, we reported that the median lag period was longer for the cases where the acquiring company was different from the acquiring company in Japan and the U.S. than for the cases where the acquiring company was the same in Japan and the U.S. In order to explore this factor in more detail, we decided to investigate the status of corporate alliances related to development rights in Japan during the process of obtaining approval in Japan.
 Of the drugs approved in Japan between 2019 and 2022, 114 experienced drug lag: the median drug lag for the 114 drugs was 20.2 months, the minimum was 0.03 months, the maximum was 257.1 months, and the mean was 35.6 months.
-Of the 114 products, 63 (55%) were in-house developed products and 51 (45%) were acquired through acquisitions or partnerships.
-The median lag period for the in-house and the acquired/partnered products was 10.5 months and 44.8 months, respectively ( Figure 1 ).
-This result compares with that of Policy Research Institute News No. 70, and confirms a similar trend of a longer lag for acquired/partnered products, even though the survey periods are different.
+Of the 114 products, 63 (55%) were in-house developed products and 51 (45%) were acquired through acquisitions or partnerships with other companies.
+The median lag time for both in-house and acquired/partnered products was 10.5 months and 44.8 months, respectively ( Figure 1 ).
+This result compares with OPIR Views and ActionsNo.
+70 and confirms a similar trend, with acquired/partnered products having a longer lag, even though the survey periods are different.

-Figure 1: Number of drug-lag products approved in Japan by development type and lag period (median)
+Figure 1 Number of drug-lag products approved in Japan by development type and lag period (median)

 Note 2: Excludes 8 products that were solicited or requested by development companies at the review meeting.